releaseworks/The-DevOps-Docs/content/en/docs/Infrastructure as Code/_index.md

 ---
-title: "Contribution Guidelines"
+title: "Infrastructure as Code"
-linkTitle: "Contribution Guidelines"
+linkTitle: "Infrastructure as Code"
-weight: 10
+weight: 5
 description: >
   How to contribute to the docs
 ---